antiDigest/SignificantLocations/README.md

 	* Might have to consider this graph a little bit more.

-9. Rank-By-Visits: The rank of a place increases by the number of visits to that place.
-Directly proportional. <strong>#1 feature</strong>
+7. Rank-By-Visits: The rank of a place increases by the number of visits to that place.
+Directly proportional. <strong>#4 feature</strong>

-10. Rank-By-Distance: tiered wedding-cake approach.
-Inversely proportional to distance. <strong>#2 feature</strong>
+8. Rank-By-Distance: tiered wedding-cake approach.
+Inversely proportional to distance. <strong>#5 feature</strong>

-11. Rank-By-Durations: I think the rank of a place is going to be proportional to the duration of stay at a particular place. <strong>#3 feature</strong>
+9. Rank-By-Durations: I think the rank of a place is going to be proportional to the duration of stay at a particular place. <strong>#2 feature</strong>

-12. Rank-By-Users: If a place has more number of users visiting it, it is more significant. <strong>#4 feature</strong>
+10. Rank-By-Users: If a place has more number of users visiting it, it is more significant. <strong>#6 feature -- probably best to leave it in class patterns</strong>

 ### SAMASYA with the approach:

 1. We are only using the locations which we have in the location-location graph.
-Can we find a way to use all the locations, and in some way find the rank of a location that has not been cited in the LL graph ? -- APPLES.PDF solves this
+Can we find a way to use all the locations, and in some way find the rank of a location that has not been cited in the LL graph ? <strong>-- APPLES.PDF solves this</strong>

 2. We have to find a list of locations, which are nearby a particular area (the search term specifies the area, and the locations inside and near it are those we are going to visit).